xyhhx/qubes-salt/README.md

 ---

-## Setting up
+## setting up

 <small>The following steps assume the code has been cloned into a qube named `disp420` into `/home/user/code/qubes-salt`</small>

-- Add `/srv/user/{formulas,pillar,salt}` to `/etc/salt/minion.d/f_defaults.conf`
+- add `/srv/user/{formulas,pillar,salt}` to `/etc/salt/minion.d/f_defaults.conf`
-  - A patchfile and helper script are available in `./scripts`, but the changes are trivial and can be done manually
+  - a patchfile and helper script are available in `./scripts`, but the changes are trivial and can be done manually
-- To use the helper script, dom0 needs `rsync` and the domU you clone this repo into needs `bzip2`
+- to use the helper script, dom0 needs `rsync` and the domU you clone this repo into needs `bzip2`
-- Clone this repo into a qube
+- clone this repo into a qube
-- From dom0, copy in the lift script:
+- from dom0, copy in the lift script:

   ```sh
   qvm-run -p disp420 'cat /home/user/code/qubes-salt/scripts/lift.sh' > lift.sh && chmod +x lift.sh
   ```

-  - Consider auditing that script
+  - consider auditing that script

-- Use the script to "lift" the code from the domU into dom0:
+- use the script to "lift" the code from the domU into dom0:

   ```sh
   ./lift.sh disp420 /home/user/code/qubes-salt